 AKA Black-legged Tick

-This tick received its common name because it has relied mainly on deer to move it from place to place.
-These ticks mainly hang out in wooded areas.
-They have a 2 year life cycle.
-It’s the adult females that are problematic for mammals as the males do not feed.
+This tick received its common name because it has generally relied on deer to move it from place to place.
+These ticks are found mainly in wooded areas and have a 2 year life cycle.
+It’s the adult females that are parasitic as the males do not feed.